r0ml/OpenCV/README.md

 ./build.sh
 ```

 Because I am using OpenCV as the name of the framework, rather than opencv2, many of the includes in the headers fail to resolve properly.
-The following patch fixes that.
+The following patch fixes that, as well as changes to XCode 26 in validating iOS frameworks.

 Run